GluuFederation/docs-oxd-prod/3.1.3/sources/index.md

 Additional notes about pricing and billing:

-- Each time a new OAuth2 client connects to your `oxd-server`, a record is created and you will be charged USD $0.33 each day the application remains active.
+- Each time a new OAuth2 client connects to your `oxd-server`, a record is created and you will be charged USD $0.33 each day the application remains active

-- At the end of each month usage fees are compiled and a billing summary is sent to all users associated with your account.
+- At the end of each month usage fees are compiled and a billing summary is sent to all users associated with your account

-- On the 7th day of each month we will attempt to bill your credit card for usage fees incurred during the previous month.
+- On the 7th day of each month we will attempt to bill your credit card for usage fees incurred during the previous month

-- If the transaction is declined, or there is no credit card on file, your oxd installation(s) will be deactivated and the sign-in process will stop working for applications that leverage your inactive oxd server.
+- If the transaction is declined, or there is no credit card on file, your oxd installation(s) will be deactivated and the sign-in process will stop working for applications that leverage your inactive oxd server

-- To discuss volume discounts and site licenses, [schedule a call](https://gluu.org/booking).
+- To discuss volume discounts and site licenses, [schedule a call](https://gluu.org/booking)

 !!!
 Note
     Do you want to use oxd with an open source project?
 Gluu is happy to provide free oxd licenses to qualified open source projects.
 Send an email to [sales@gluu.org](mailto:sales@gluu.org).

 ## Support
 Gluu offers free community support for oxd on the [Gluu Support Portal](https://support.gluu.org).
-You can login to the support site using the same credentials that you use to access the oxd license management app (and vice versa).
+You can log into the support site using the same credentials that you use to access the oxd license management app (and vice versa).
 In fact, we use oxd and a Gluu Server to provide single sign-on across our oxd portal and support app!

 If your organization needs guaranteed response times, private support, and priority access to our support and development team, Gluu offers a range of [VIP support plans](https://gluu.org/pricing).
 You can [schedule a meeting](https://gluu.org/booking) with us to discuss and move forward with purchasing a support contract.

 ## FAQ's

 **What is oxd?**
-oxd is a mediator: it provides API's that can be called by a web application that are easier than directly calling the API's of an OpenID Connect Provider (OP) or an UMA Authorization Server (AS).
+oxd is a mediator: it provides APIs that can be called by a web application that are easier than directly calling the API's of an OpenID Connect Provider (OP) or an UMA Authorization Server (AS).

 **How is oxd licensed, and how much does it cost?**
 oxd is commercially licensed software.
 To start the oxd server you will need a valid license, which you can [obtain for free by registering on the oxd website](https://oxd.gluu.org).
 For each application that leverages your oxd service, you will be charged USD $0.33 per day.
 So for example, if you have 10 applications leveraging your oxd server, you will be charged USD $3.30 per day.
 Usage fees are accumulated daily and billed at the end of each month.
 If you need a site license for oxd, [schedule a call](https://gluu.org/booking).